isaachamm/isaachamm.github.io/src/pages/Projects.md

 >**Next Task:** Share with friends\
 >**Task List:**

+>- [ ] Fix bug where the reveal doesn't reset when you choose a new date to play
+>- [ ] Make it possible to choose a random day to play (like XKCD random comic picker)
 >- [ ] Make it possible for people to share with friends (need to create a scoring system in this case too)
 >- [x] Make it possible to choose other dates and play the Cinnamon from that date
 >- [ ] Include more data to handle multiple meanings/definitions.
 OR choose one to roll with.